-Further funds, in addition to the equity proceeds raised on or before its original admission to the market, may be needed in order to complete the acquisition of a target business once it has been identified.
+As noted, above, if the Company is unable to complete the transaction, further funds are likely to be needed in order to complete the acquisition of an alternative target business once it has been identified.
 The Company may therefore need to seek additional equity or debt financing to complete a transaction and may be unsuccessful in attempting to do so.